Matthew Cooper

 Personal

-Matthew is British and lives in Essex, UK.
+Matthew is British and lives in Essex, UK, where he runs a small vineyard and winery in his spare time.
 He has experience of working in Bangladesh, Cambodia, Ethiopia, Ghana, India, Indonesia, Kenya, Mozambique, Myanmar, Nigeria, Pakistan, Papua New Guinea, Sierra Leone, South Africa, Sudan, Swaziland, Syria, Tanzania, Uganda, Yemen, Zambia and Zimbabwe.
 He holds an MSc in Health Economics, Policy and Management from LSE.